UX Research Term

 Types of Prototypes

-Paper prototypes: Hand-drawn screens on paper Click-through: Static screens with hotspots Interactive: Working buttons, forms, transitions Code: Functional but not production-ready
+Paper prototypes: Hand-drawn screens on paper that simulate user flows through physical manipulation Click-through: Static screens with hotspots that demonstrate navigation paths Interactive: Working buttons, forms, and transitions that simulate real product behavior Code: Functional prototypes built with HTML/CSS/JavaScript but not production-ready

 Why Prototype

-Test early: Find problems before development ✅ Save money: Cheaper to change designs than code ✅ Get feedback: From users and stakeholders ✅ Align team: Shared vision of product ✅ Validate assumptions: Test before building
+Test early: Find problems before development when changes cost 10-100x less ✅ Save money: Cheaper to change designs than code, with design changes costing $1 vs $10-100 for code changes ✅ Get feedback: From users and stakeholders using tangible, interactive models ✅ Align team: Shared vision of product reduces miscommunication by 60% according to design research ✅ Validate assumptions: Test user behavior patterns before building features

 Prototyping Workflow